-The 44th session of the UN Human Rights Council is taking place in Geneva from 30 June to 21 July 2020.
-During the session, the Council will review reports on a wide range of human rights issues and situations of concern and will engage in over 30 interactive dialogues with human rights experts, groups and mechanisms.
-The High Commissioner will present an oral update on human rights and the impact of COVID-19.
+The 44th session of the UN Human Rights Council took place in Geneva from 30 June to 17 July 2020.
+During the session, the Council reviewed reports on a wide range of human rights issues and situations of concern and engaged in over 30 interactive dialogues with human rights experts, groups and mechanisms.
+The High Commissioner presented an oral update on human rights and the impact of COVID-19.
 This page highlights the environmental-related activities of this session.

 The High Commissioner presented an oral update on human rights and the impact of COVID-19, on 30 June 2020.